3 Books That Will Change The Way You Think About Travel

 It surprises me that I'll mention the The 4-Hour Workweek to people and some still haven't heard of it!

 This book completely shifted my mindset about not glorifying being busy, especially since busyness is often just moving the hamster wheel instead of actually making progress on what matters most.

-It also made me reconsider following society's path of work-work-work-work-retire, and to allow travel (or "mini retirements" as Ferris calls them).
+It also made me reconsider following society's path of work-work-work-work-retire, and to allow travel (or "mini retirements" as Ferris calls them) instead.